 She adds, most newbie lifters can barely do ten (10) squats with perfect form, let alone fifty (50) squats, and "doing 250 squats will almost certainly contribute to an injury".

 It's not only important to help challengers get acquainted with squats with more elementary, warm-up move like wall squat before advancing them to standard squats with higher repetitions.

-Performing squats for 7 days a week for 30 days, non-stop is also not good for your body.
+Performing the same squats for 7 days a week for 30 days, non-stop is also not good for your body.

-It is designed to both challenge and strengthen your glutes and legs while keeping you injury-free and maximizing your performance potential by providing rest days.
+It is designed to both challenge and strengthens your glutes and legs while keeping you injury-free and maximizing your performance potential by providing rest days.

-It is not only much safer for beginners, but also suitable for people of all fitness levels by providing the necessary advances throughout the challenge in proper doses.
+It is not only a much safer option for beginners but also suitable for people of all fitness levels by providing the necessary advances throughout the challenge in proper doses.